Angel-Shah/Angel-Shah/README.md

 ***Currently, I'm searching for Summer & Fall 2023 internships.***

 - 🔭 I’m a rising 4th-year student and am currently interning at Amazon as an SDE intern!
+(LinkedIn -> https://www.linkedin.com/in/angel-shah)

 - 🌱 I’m looking to learn more about ML/AI development and am currently learning **Tensorflow,Pytorch, OpenCV**